t46912376-bit/CATALYST/README.md

 No manual Python setup should be required when using the packaged release.

+The software may be flagged as a virus, this is due to it coming with LOIC and HOIC, just add the file to your exclusions.

 ---

 ### Option 2 — Run From Source